Mohit00021/AWS-Cloud-Dev-Questions./README.md

 ### What is Amazon SQS?

 Answer: Simple queue service...
 It is used to simplify the integration and separation of distributed software systems using a Queue
+The queue contains messages, one or more producers can send a message to a queue and one/multiple consumers poll these messages. it's like a buffer between producers and messages

 ### What's Traffic splitting?
 In context with deployments